KLFitter/KLFitter/README.md

 KLFitter depends on the ROOT and BAT libraries.
 For information about ROOT, please consult the [ROOT web page](https://root.cern.ch/).
 Information about BAT, installation instructions and the latest BAT releases can be found on the [library's web page](http://www.mppmu.mpg.de/bat/).
+BAT can be installed with KLFitter on the fly, see below for installation instructions.

 The following versions have been tested with KLFitter and are working:

 - ROOT v6.24.00
 - BAT v0.9.4.1 (developments for compatibility with v1.0.0 ongoing)